-This means that each time you upload a new version of your video, the previous versions will be preserved on the video’s settings page, keeping your videos organized for easy comparison and organization.
-Your video’s version history also keeps all of your notes, review pages, and changes organized in one place, allowing easy access for your team for collaboration in the process.
+Vimeo supports file version history for Pro members and higher.
+This means that each time you upload a new version of your video, Vimeo will preserve its previous versions on the video’s settings page so that you can easily go back and compare.
+Your video’s version history also keeps all of your notes, review pages, and changes organized in one place, allowing your team to collaborate easily.

 Review pages for versions

 If you have a review page associated with your video, any notes associated with previous versions will remain in place.
-When you’re on the review page, you’ll be able to see an abbreviated version of the video’s version history for quick reference as well — just click the dropdown menu at the top of the review page, where you see your video’s name.
+When you’re on the review page, you’ll be able to see an abbreviated version of the video’s version history by clicking the dropdown menu at the top where you see your video’s name.

 From here, you’ll also be able to jump between versions to track changes and review notes across all your video’s iterations.

 Comments left on a version of that video will only appear on that version, and any reviewers or clients who get the review page link but aren’t on your team will only be able to see the current version of your video on its review page.

 If you are an Enterprise member, you can see any version associated with your video, along with the notes left on each respective version using the version menu bar below the player on the simplified video settings page.